launchdarkly/api-client-javascript/docs/FeatureFlagsApi.md

 var projectKey = "projectKey_example"; // String | The project key, used to tie the flags together under one project so they can be managed together.

-var environmentKey = "environmentKey_example"; // String | The environment key, used to tie together flag configuration and users under one environment so they can be managed together.

 var featureFlagKey = "featureFlagKey_example"; // String | The feature flag's key.
 The key identifies the flag in your code.

-var featureFlagApprovalRequestId = "featureFlagApprovalRequestId_example"; // String | The feature flag approval request ID
+var environmentKey = "environmentKey_example"; // String | The environment key, used to tie together flag configuration and users under one environment so they can be managed together.

-var opts = {
-  'featureFlagApprovalRequestConfigBody': new LaunchDarklyApi.FeatureFlagApprovalRequestConfigBody() // FeatureFlagApprovalRequestConfigBody | Create a new feature flag approval request
-};
+var scheduledChangeId = "scheduledChangeId_example"; // String | The id of the scheduled change

 var callback = function(error, data, response) {
   if (error) {